OGalOz/cello/README.md

 Information regarding base plasmid choices:

-If you choose "None" as your Base Plasmid, the program will only return a circuit, and it will not perform any simulations.
+If you choose "None" as your Base Plasmid, the program will only return a circuit.

 If you choose "E-Coli" as your Base Plasmid, then the program will run using Eco1C1G1T0 as its UCF, and it will perform all the simulations.

-If you choose "Custom" as your base plasmid, be sure to give both the output plasmid, and the circuit plasmid as inputs to the program.
+If you choose "Custom" as your base plasmid, be sure to give both the sensor and the circuit plasmid as inputs to the program; the output plasmid is optional.